QingtanZeng/CLocoMani_Humanoid/README.md

 2. Real-time trajectory generation based on SCP.

 ## Implementation Highlights
-1. Analytical derivatives for hand-parser of centroidal dynamics and whole-body kinematics.
+1. Derivatives through theoretical derivation for hand-parser of centroidal dynamics and whole-body kinematics.
 2. SCP in MPC: real-time handle with nonlinear OCP completely with hard constraints including {Affine Equality, Non-Negative, SOC}, rather than soft cost.
 3. Dynamics: FOH discretization to less nodes and smooth control, better than ZOH.